Italy Global Business Entities Guide Italy Joint Stock Company - Società per Azioni

 • Statutory auditors, including birth and address details;

-• Amendments to the company’s articles of association (e.g., mergers and demergers, liquidation, capital increase etc.)
+• Amendments to the company's Articles of Association (e.g. mergers and demergers, liquidation, capital increase etc.); and

 What is the title of the executive body and its members?
 What are their main duties, tasks and responsibilities?

-As to the management body, the Shareholders’ Meeting of the company may choose to have it consisted of a sole director (“amministratore unico”) or a Board of Directors (“consiglio di amministrazione”).
-The number of the Board of Directors is usually provided for by the articles of association.
+The shareholders of the company may, at a meeting of the shareholders, decide to appoint a sole director (amministratore unico) or a Board of Directors (consiglio di amministrazione) for the purpose of managing the company.
+The number of the Board of Directors is usually provided stated in the Articles of Association.

-The management body has the widest powers for the ordinary and extraordinary management of the company and has the power to perform all actions it deems necessary to achieve the corporate purpose, excluding only those powers that are mandatorily reserved by law to the Shareholders’ Meeting’s competence.
+The management body has the power to perform all actions it deems necessary to achieve the corporation’s purpose(s), excluding certain powers that are expressly reserved at law by the shareholders acting at a meeting of the shareholders.

 How are the members of the executive body appointed, dismissed and replaced?

-The directors are originally appointed upon incorporation of the company pursuant to the deed of incorporation.
-From then on, any change to the composition of the Board of Directors shall be resolved by the Shareholders’ Meeting.
-Their appointment shall last a maximum of three years, unless they are reappointed.
+The directors are appointed at incorporation by the deed of incorporation.
+From then on, any change to the composition of the Board of Directors shall be decided upon by the shareholders.
+Directors shall serve a term of a maximum of three (3) years, but could be reappointed.

 In case of the appointment of a Board of Directors, should:

-1. one or more directors cease from their office during the fiscal year, the Board of Directors may resolve upon their temporary replacement (so called “cooptazione”).
-The appointed director(s) shall remain in charge until the next Shareholders’ Meeting is held;
+• one or more directors vacate their office during the fiscal year, the Board of Directors may fill that vacancy (so called cooptazione).
+The appointed director(s) shall then remain in charge until the next Shareholders' Meeting;

-The appointment of the director(s) may be revoked by the Shareholders’ Meeting at any time, without prejudice to the right to obtain damages by the director if the appointment was revoked without just cause (“giusta causa”).
+The appointment of the director(s) may be revoked by the Shareholders' Meeting at any time.
+Directors might seek damages if their appointment is revoked cause (giusta causa).

 Is it possible to appoint corporate directors or must all directors be natural persons?

-In case a Board of Directors is appointed, the articles of association might regulate the possibility for the management body to delegate part of the operations to (i) an executive committee (composed of some members of the Board of Directors) or (ii) one or more of its members, commonly known as managing directors (“amministratori delegate”).
+In case a Board of Directors is appointed, the Articles of Association can provide for the management body to delegate part of the operations to (i) an executive committee (composed of some members of the Board of Directors) or (ii) one (1) or more of its members, commonly known as managing directors (amministratori delegate).

 Is there a requirement to have non-executive directors?
 How are they appointed, dismissed and replaced?
 Do non-executive directors serve on a separate body (two-tier structure) or can a one-tier board (with executive and non-executives) be appointed, or is some alternate structure used?